centau/vide/docs/api/strict-mode.md

 recording and better emitting stack traces where errors occur, particularly when binding properties to sources.

-It is recommend to develop UI with strict mode and to disable it when pushing to production.
+It is recommended to develop UI with strict mode and to disable it when pushing to production.
 In Roblox, production code compiles at O2 by default, so you don't need to worry about disabling strict mode unless you have manually enabled it.